 The target mechanism in Alzstatin, gamma-secretase modulators (GSMs), is confirmed by previously reported study results, which we believe validate the amyloid hypothesis and thus Alzstatin's focus.
-At the CTAD conference in October 2023, Roche also presented Phase I clinical data for its GSM, and was able to demonstrate PoM in humans as well as a good safety profile for this class of compounds.
+At the CTAD conference in 2023, Roche also presented Phase I clinical data for its GSM, and was able to demonstrate PoM in humans as well as a good safety profile for this class of compounds.
 They have now entered Phase II studies in 2024, which will further validate this target mechanism and help to chart a regulatory pathway forward for this class of compounds.
 Compared with the antibody therapies now coming to market, the small molecule compounds in the Alzstatin platform have several key differentiating features, including their ability to be designed to easily cross the blood-brain barrier and be produced more cost-effectively.

 The drug candidate in the Alzstatin platform, ACD680, is in the preclinical phase and comes from a newly developed series of molecules that are expected to be advantageous from a patent perspective.
-New positive preclinical data on ACD680 were presented at the ADPD Alzheimer's and Parkinson's congress in late March 2023, in which the compound showed reductions of toxic Aβ42 by over 50% and good pharmacokinetic properties in vivo.
+New positive preclinical data on ACD680 were presented at the ADPD Alzheimer's and Parkinson's conference in 2023, in which the compound showed reductions of toxic A β 42 by over 50% and good pharmacokinetic properties in vivo.
+In February 2025, the company published new preclinical data on the mechanism of action behind Alzstatin in collaboration with world-leading researchers at institutions including Washington University, Karolinska Institutet, and Sahlgrenska University.
+The results showed that Alzstatin compounds can halt growth and reduce the amount of amyloid plaques in the brain in animal models, among other findings.

-News in Q4
+News in Q1